lxc/incus/doc/howto/images_remote.md

 ### Add a remote Incus server

 <!-- Include start add remotes -->
-To add a Incus server as a remote, enter the following command:
+To add an Incus server as a remote, enter the following command:

     incus remote add <remote_name> <IP|FQDN|URL> [flags]